 Study Hypothesis and Goals

-The biological and environmental explanations for L2 proficiency can be distinguished by the effects of training learners.
-CPH suffers from an overabundance of undefined and contradictory predictions, but it is taken here to mean that if a sensitive period for L2 phonological acquisition exists such that non-maturational factors are negligible, training late learners in phonological perception and production should be less effective than training early learners.
-If the amount of good L2 input matters equally or more than biological predisposition, training late learners should be equally or more effective than training early learners.
+Purely biological explanations for L2 proficiency can be distinguished from potential environmental factors by examining the effects of training speakers on L2 input.
+For our purposes, CPH is taken here to mean that a sensitive period for L2 phonological acquisition exists, but that non-maturational factors are negligible.
+Consequently, training late learners in phonological perception and production should be less effective than training early learners.
+If quality and quantity of L2 input is an influential factor in L2 perception and production, then training late learners should be equally, and potentially more effective than training early learners.
 Effective training is considered to result in statistically significant improvements in perception and production of L2.
 In our study the improvements concern speakers’ abilities to produce the contrast between phonological minimal pair words.

 In collaboration with Terry Au (ms), we hypothesize that